FactoryNewdel/RPGCore/README.md

 ## Overview
 Forces player to choose class on first join
 Shows current lvl and xp and exp for next lvl up in scoreboard
+Spawns spell books in Lootchests in Dungeons
+Spell books can be combined by dropping them together
 ## Classes
 ### Knight
 #### Basics